-- Project manager - a professional who heads the whole team, communicates with you as a client, suggests some handy technical solutions, joins up the squad and assures of delivering project on time;
+- Project manager – a professional who heads the whole team, communicates with you as a client, suggests some handy technical solutions, joins up the squad, and assures of delivering the project on time;

 - Senior developer or architect – this is a leading developer and a person who creates the whole strategy of the upcoming app;